gerkone/pyTORCS-docker/README.md

 ```
 pip install -r requirements.txt
 ```
-in the _driver/_ folder

 ## Usage
-To run the example you can use the script _torcs_test.py_.
+To run the example you can use the script _pytorcs.py_.
 ```
 python pytorcs.py
 ```
-This will start two containers, one for TORCS and one for the agent, and connect a terminal to the agent output to monitor training.
+This will start the TORCS container, open a new window with the game and start running the agent.

 To run TORCS on the host the flag _-n_ needs to be set